 Prioritizing Gum Health by Eliminating Harmful Bacteria

 Although cavities continue to be the leading oral health problem in the world, gum disease is quickly rising in the ranks.
-To minimize the potential damage a bacterial attack on the gums can do, we proudly offer gum disease treatment in our Vancouver practice.
+To minimize the potential damage a bacterial attack on the gums can do, we proudly offer gum disease treatment in our Salmon Creek dental practice.
 By eliminating harmful plaque, tartar, and bacteria, we can prioritize your gum health so that you can enjoy a longer-lasting smile and improved wellness.
 Give us a call if you notice any symptoms that might point to gum disease.

 Why Choose Salmon Creek Complete Dentistry for Gum Disease Treatment?

-• Dentist with More Than a Decade of Proven Experience
+Dentist with More Than a Decade of Proven Experience

-• Long-Standing Dental Team That Puts Patients First
+Long-Standing Dental Team That Puts Patients First

-• Comprehensive Approach Combining Oral & Overall Health
+Comprehensive Approach Combining Oral & Overall Health

 Symptoms of Gum Disease

-• Bleeding gums that appear red and swollen after brushing and flossing
+Bleeding gums that appear red and swollen after brushing and flossing

-• Continuous bad breath or halitosis
+Continuous bad breath or halitosis

-• Developing a bad taste in your mouth
+Developing a bad taste in your mouth

-• Loose teeth
+Loose teeth

-• A change in your bite (how your teeth line up)
+A change in your bite (how your teeth line up)

-• Deep pockets forming between your teeth and gums
+Deep pockets forming between your teeth and gums

-• Teeth appearing longer (gum recession)
+Teeth appearing longer (gum recession)

-How Scaling & Root Planing Works
+Scaling & Root Planing

 One of the most effective forms of gum disease treatment is scaling and root planing.
 Known as “deep cleaning,” this two-part process is designed to address bacterial build-up so that gums can properly heal over time.
+Our team can walk you through the entire process during your consultation.
+Until then, here’s what you can expect from scaling & root planing as well as ways to maintain a healthy smile after your treatment.

 Our team will begin by scaling your teeth, which requires using specialized dental instruments to carefully remove hardened plaque and tartar from your teeth.
 We will also clean above and below the gumline to ensure all bacteria are removed.